Kjuly/YeNom/README.md

 # Change Log

-__v1.10.x @ Dev__
+__v2.1.x @ Dev__

   - ...

+__v2.0.1 @ Review__

+  - Reconstruct code of basic functions and optimize performance;
+  - Fix bug for item's value color changing in settings table view;
+  - Part style & feature modification.

 __v1.9.5 @ 2012-11-21__

-  - Modify photo preview style (full screen, enable scrolling & zooming, etc);
+  - Enable date modification (included in "Full Features" package);
+  - Asynchronously load image after taking the photo;
+  - Fix localization in action sheet for deleting the photo;
   - Modify the size of default photo;
-  - Fix localization in action sheet for deleting the photo;
-  - Asynchronously load image after taking the photo;
-  - Enable date modification (included in "Full Features" package).
+  - Modify photo preview style (full screen, enable scrolling & zooming, etc).

 __v1.8.3 @ 2012-10-23__

+  - Fix layout for iPhone 5's 4" screen;
-  - Fix a bug on iOS6: UITextFieldTextDidChangeNotification will not be sent when textfield was changed programmatically;
+  - Fix a bug on iOS6: UITextFieldTextDidChangeNotification will not be sent when textfield was changed programmatically.
-  - Fix layout for iPhone 5's 4" screen.

 __v1.7.11 @ 2012-09-19__

+  - Change system keyboard to customize keyboard for number pad;
+  - Add basic calculation function for number pad;
+  - Change icon;
+  - Optimize performance;
+  - Reset selected cell index after remove the tag item;
+  - Offer an action sheet to user for confirming to delete the tag;
+  - Modify options (Fast, Normal, Slow) for delay time setting;
+  - Fix navigation bar back button's state: back to previous view from donate view when loading timeout;
+  - Enable purchase for 'Full Features';
+  - Fix record tag's frame width;
-  - Change navigation bar style for mail view;
+  - Modify default keyboard style for tag adding;
   - Allow to enter 'Free Code' to turn 'Full Features' on;
-  - Modify default keyboard style for tag adding;
+  - Change navigation bar style for mail view.

-  - Fix record tag's frame width;
-  - Enable purchase for 'Full Features';
-  - Fix navigation bar back button's state: back to previous view from donate view when loading timeout;
-  - Modify options (Fast, Normal, Slow) for delay time setting;
-  - Offer an action sheet to user for confirming to delete the tag;
-  - Reset selected cell index after remove the tag item;
+__v1.6.8 @ 2012-08-23__

+  - Modify statistics view: support month & day statistics;
+  - Support year setting in statistics view;
   - Optimize performance;
-  - Change icon;
-  - Add basic calculation function for number pad;
+  - Rename "Delay Time for Swipe Gesture" to "Delay TIme" in settings view;
-  - Change system keyboard to customize keyboard for number pad.
+  - Allow user to delete all records for one month;

-__v1.6.8 @ 2012-08-23__

-  - Fix bug: Selecting a row in one section leads the same row of another section to expand either;
+  - Fix bug: Delete the data at 00:00 of next month incorrectly while deleting one month's data;
   - Fix bug for statistics: Double count for 00:00 and 24:00;
-  - Fix bug: Delete the data at 00:00 of next month incorrectly while deleting one month's data;
-  - Allow user to delete all records for one month;
-  - Rename "Delay Time for Swipe Gesture" to "Delay TIme" in settings view;
-  - Optimize performance;
-  - Support year setting in statistics view;
-  - Modify statistics view: support month & day statistics.
+  - Fix bug: Selecting a row in one section leads the same row of another section to expand either.

 __v1.5.4 @ 2012-08-23__

-  - Allow user to toggle iCloud service;
+  - Enable to delete a single record;
   - Add iCloud;
-  - Enable to delete a single record.
+  - Allow user to toggle iCloud service.

 __v1.4.3 @ 2012-08-09__

-  - Add some help views for gestures;
+  - Add In-App Purchase for donation;
+  - Part UI modified;
+  - Remove `+` / `-` button in the root view, use drag-and-hold gesture only;
   - Fix a bug: Adding the first record leads the font size to be wrong;
-  - Remove `+` / `-` button in the root view, use drag-and-hold gesture only;
-  - Part UI modified;
-  - Add In-App Purchase for donation.
+  - Add some help views for gestures.

 __v1.2.4 @ 2012-07-26__